-- 2.1 Fixed costs do not vary with small changes in activity levels.
-Fixed costs within a car rental agency include the salaries of managers, rent, lease, or depreciation on the building located on the rental lot, and advertising costs, among others. - 2.2 Variable costs change proportionately with changes in activity levels.
-Variable costs in a car rental agency include the cost to wash each car, inspection costs after each rental, and the cost of maps and supplies for the paperwork for each rental, among others. - 2.3 Mixed costs are partly fixed and partly variable.
+- 2.1 Total fixed costs do not vary with small changes in activity levels.
+Whether the rental agency rents one car or many cars, total fixed costs will remain unchanged.
+Fixed costs within a car rental agency include the salaries of managers, rent, lease, or depreciation on the building located on the rental lot, and advertising costs, among others. - 2.2 Total variable costs change proportionately with changes in activity levels.
+Variable costs in a car rental agency include the cost to wash each car, inspection costs after each rental, and the cost of supplies for the paperwork for each rental, among others. - 2.3 Mixed costs are partly fixed and partly variable.
+Total costs and cost per unit change as activity changes.
 Examples of mixed costs in a car rental agency include the cost of wages if some part time workers have a regular schedule and others are called in during busy times.
 Another cost could be water used in washing the cars.
 Many water companies charge a flat fee for a minimum amount of water and then apply a charge that varies proportionately with the amount of water used. - 2.4 Outliers do not reflect normal operations and are much higher or lower than the other observations.
 Because they lie outside the range of normal operations, they may bias the results of analysis when developing a cost function, resulting in estimates of cost that are either too high or too low. - 2.5 This function has both fixed costs and variable costs.
 If at least part of the cost is variable; total cost increases as production volumes increase.
 If at least part of the cost is fixed, the average total per-unit cost decreases because the average fixed cost decreases as volume increases.